Table of contents

 Five area codes you should never answer

-The most common area codes scammers use to get you to answer their calls are listed below.
 Scammers can also spoof phone numbers, so while these area codes are associated with other countries, the scammers themselves may not actually be based in these countries.

-284 | The British Virgin Islands |
+| 284 | British Virgin Islands | Associated with investment scams and phishing |

 What types of scams are these phone numbers used for